umudikk/fookie/README.md

 # Fookie JS
-### FookieJS creates an API using JSON schema.
+### FookieJS creates an API using JSON schema in seconds.

 #### Featues
- - Write clean and less code.
+ - Write clean and less code. (%70-%80 less code.I'm not kidding.)
  - Low test cost.
  - Default health check and metrics.
+ - Store for your global variables.
+ - Password email base authentication.
  - Create, delete or edit your API on runtime.
  - Store your schemas in database.
  - Auto generated methods (post , delete , patch , count , schema, get , getAll)